simolus3/drift/docs/pages/docs/Other engines/web.md

 path: web/
 ---

+{% block "blocks/pageinfo" %}
+__Good news__: With drift 2.9.0, web support is stable and officially supported!
+The `WasmDatabase.open` API is the preferred way to run drift on the web.
+While older APIs continue to work, using the stable API will bring performance and safety benefits.
+{% endblock %}

 {% assign snippets = "package:drift_docs/snippets/engines/web.dart.excerpt.json" | readString | json_decode %}

 Using modern browser APIs such as WebAssembly and the Origin-Private File System API,